NOC moving soccer program to Enid campus

 “We are excited to provide our soccer student athletes the opportunity to compete and train in a world class facility such as the Advance Soccer Complex,” said NOC Athletic Director Alan Foster.
 “In the ever-changing world of competitive collegiate athletics, a state-of-the-art facility is so important in recruiting and retaining top notch student athletes.
 I believe the Enid community will be very welcoming to the soccer student athletes and will help make their transition as easy as possible.

-“The athletic department will do everything possible to accommodate the student athletes in this transition and make it as seamlessly as possible.”
+“The athletic department will do everything possible to accommodate the student athletes in this transition and make it as seamless as possible.”

 The programs have been successful at Northern, the women’s program had a 15-3-2 record in 2022 and was ranked in the top 20, finishing second in the Region 2 tournament.
 The men’s program was ranked in the top 20 in 2021.